GSA/digitalgov.gov/front-end/color-and-contrast.md

 sidebar: frontend
 question: Is there enough contrast between text and its background color?
 personas:
-- Esther has low vision and needs content to have enough contrast to read it.
+- Lalit has low vision and needs content to have enough contrast to read it.
-- Joel is red-green colorblind and can’t make sense of information conveyed with color alone.
+- Esther is red-green colorblind and can’t make sense of information conveyed with color alone.
 ---

 ### Steps to take